top of page

 It can.
 It certainly did with me in the short term.

-While research continues, at this time, evidence is limited in linking menopause on it's own, to increased risk for serious cognitive decline.
+While research continues, at this time, evidence is limited in linking menopause on it's own to an increased risk for serious cognitive decline.

-Using tools like calendars, to-do lists, setting reminders, exercise and therapy assists with focus.
-Equally, simply by focussin on one thing at a time has shown to have enormous positive impacts (& not just for menopausal people!)
+Using tools like calendars, to-do lists, setting reminders, exercise, and therapy assists with focus.
+Equally, simply focusing on one thing at a time has shown to have enormous positive impacts (& not just for menopausal people!)

 Does menopause affect sexuality?

-Lower estrogen causes vaginal dryness and thinning of tissues which can make intimacy painful.
+Lower oestrogen causes vaginal dryness and thinning of tissues, which can make intimacy painful.
 But emotional and relationship factors influence libido too.

 Making time for sensual intimacy, using lubricant, trying positions that ease discomfort, and open communication may help couples stay connected through the adjustments.

-I always refer people to the JoDivine.com website for great resources, blogs and further infiormation.
-Sam, co-owner is a former nurse and provides factual, real life imtimacy and sexual pleasure advice.
+I always refer people to the JoDivine.com website for great resources, blogs, and further information.
+Sam, co-owner, is a former nurse and provides factual, real-life imtimacy and sexual pleasure advice.

 How can I best care for myself during menopause?

 Share feelings openly with loved ones and ask for help.
-Keep up to date with the latest ressearch on menopause so you know what to expect and how best to support yourself.
+Keep up to date with the latest research on menopause so you know what to expect and how best to support yourself.

 Connecting with a menopause specialist or coach provides personalised guidance too.
 I certify Menopause Coaches, so always have someone to refer you to :)